pete4abw/ps2lrz/README.md

 	If no option, info for filename will be shown.
   -h|? (or no argument) show this help message.

-## NEW Now supports lrzip-next v0.8 and v0.9 files
+## NEW Now supports lrzip-next v0.8 and v0.9  and v0.10 files

 Updated magic header is 6 bytes smaller for v0.8 and
-4 bytes smaller for v0.9.
+4 bytes smaller for v0.9 and v0.10 files.

 v0.9 lrzip-next files stores compression levels and any optional comment.

+v0.10 lrzip-next files also stores BZIP3 compression block size.

 ## What?
 `ps2lrz` is a C program to allow a user to poke an uncompressed